Frequently Asked Questions

 - File a claim in court; or

-- File a wage claim with Wage and Hour
+- File a wage claim with the Investigations Section.

-The wage claim form for filing with Wage and Hour is available at any of the Workforce Centers (formerly known as Job Service), or you can download the claim here.
+The wage claim form for filing with Investigations Section is available at any of the Workforce Centers (formerly known as Job Service), or you can download the claim here.

-Read the information provided with the form, fill it out and return it to Wage and Hour Unit, our address is on the top of the form.
-SIGNATURES MUST BE NOTARIZED FOR THE CLAIM TO BE PROCESSED.
+Read the information provided with the form, fill it out and return it to the Compliance and Investigations Bureau, our address is on the top of the form.

 Q. Is there a limit to the number of hours an employer can require you to work?